mmeerrkkaa/openrouter-kit/README.md

 const client = new OpenRouterClient({
   apiKey: process.env.OPENROUTER_API_KEY || "sk-or-v1-...",
-  model: "google/gemini-2.0-flash-001", // Default model
+  model: "google/gemini-2.0-flash-001", // Use an up-to-date model
-  historyStorage: "memory",
+  historyStorage: "memory", // Use memory adapter for history
-  // proxy: proxyConfig, // Uncomment if using proxy
+  // proxy: proxyConfig, // Uncomment if using a proxy
   enableCostTracking: true, // Enable cost calculation
-  // debug: true // Uncomment for verbose logs
+  // debug: true // Uncomment for detailed logs
 });

-let orderAccepted = false; // Global state for simplicity in this example
+let orderAccepted = false; // Global variable for simplicity in this example

 // --- Tool Definitions ---
 const taxiTools = [